tobiasniehoff/imputation_plant_breeding/README.md

 **general_functions.R** contains functions that are used by all scripts.

-**simulation_functions.R** contains functions that are used for simulation of data in the workflows using the R package `Meiosis`.
+**simulation_functions.R** contains functions that are used for simulation of data in the workflows using the R package `Meiosis`. \[If you would like to visualize some population types, you can do so with our shiny app **Genome Visualizator** (https://yvancarhel.shinyapps.io/tobiasniehoff_GenomeVisualizator/).
+It uses the same functions as those defined in this `.R` script.
+The shiny app was written by my good friend Yvan Carhel and me.
+It is not part of the study.\]

 ## Quality measures
 The file **parameter_finding3.xlsx** is empty and only contains the names for the quality parameters.
 The accuracy reported in the manuscript is written in the column `GenotypeMeanAccuracy_whole_pop_all_loci` of the output tables created by the workflows.
 The output tables are written in `.txt` format and `.xlsx` in a new directory created by the workflows with the same name as the input parameter table.
 The new directory will be created in the directory named `imputation workflows`.